victkk/SFML-snake/README.md

 -->
 # SFML SNAKE

-This is a repository for my PJ of OOP at Fudan University.
+This is a repository for my PJ for OOP at Fudan University.

 DEMO：https://www.bilibili.com/video/BV1D3Vee6EoB